Shawn-Smith24/FootyConnect/README.md

 # Footy Connect
-Using React, Node.js, Express & MongoDB I built Full Stack MERN Application.
+Full Stack MERN Application.
 The App is called "Footy Connect" and it is a simple social media app that allows users to post interesting topics related to soccer whether it is transfer news, game updates, etc.